akarshgopal/AI/Readme.md

 # Plan

 ## Day 1: Back to Basics
-- Basic NN via torch / maybe some mojo or mlx
 Goal for the day: Refresh all ML and NN basics (learned so far)
 - Classic ML refresh (5 hrs)
 	- KNNs